mikegratton/slog/README.md

 pool is empty, these macros may (a) allocate, causing a delay (b) block for a configurable amount of time waiting for a message to become available or (c) simply discard the log message.

-Slog uses a custom `std::ostream` class that avoids the inefficiencies of `std::stringstream`.
+Slog uses a custom `std::ostream` class that avoids some of the inefficiencies of `std::stringstream`.
 For the Flog family of macros, formatting is performed with `vsnprintf`.

 ### Setup